Property Owner and Manager Obligations

 - Have it reviewed.

-You must make arrangements to review the work at each stage of the installation or maintenance.
-Request an inspection for an existing notification by calling the Customer Service Centre, 1-877-ESA-SAFE.
-You can also email a completed Form, which can be found here.
+- You must make arrangements for ESA to review the work at each stage of the installation.
+Request an inspection for an existing notification by calling the Customer Service Centre, 1-877-ESA-SAFE (372-7233).

 ESA makes it easy for you to find a Licensed Electrical Contractor or confirm that your contractor holds a valid licence.
 Look up a contractor by postal code or name.
-Or, check that a contractor has a licence by entering their number or name.
+You can also check that a contractor has a licence by entering their number or name.

 Hire someone who can legally do electrical work in Ontario.